kotiabhishek07/ATM--Console-Based/README.md

 4. **Option 4 - Mini Statement**:
    - The user enters their account number and PIN.
 If the PIN matches, the system displays their account information, including name, account number, date of birth, and balance.

-## Additional Notes

-- This project is a simple console-based ATM simulation.
-For production systems or more complex simulations, you could integrate a GUI, a database, or implement features like password encryption.
-- This program does not persist data between sessions.
-Once the program is closed, all account data is reset.
-You can modify the code to save data in a file or a database if needed.